SyncfusionExamples/web-bind-MySQL-database-to-pivot-table/Typescript/README.md

 # How to bind MySQL database to a Pivot Table

 A quick start project for connecting a MySQL database to a Syncfusion Pivot Table.
-This repository includes a Web API Controller (PivotController) for retrieving data from a MySQL database, as well as a quick start sample for the TypeScript platform that displays the retrieved data in a Pivot Table.
+This repository includes a Web API Controller (MyWebApp) for retrieving data from a MySQL database, as well as a quick start sample in the TypeScript platform that displays the retrieved data in a Syncfusion Pivot Table.

 ## Project prerequisites